TC01/ExhaustibleResources/README.md

 ## Features

 Exhaustible Resources implements one new feature.
-At the end of every day (that is, 24 hour cycle), the game will randomly iterate over all tiles with resources that have buildings mining them.
+At the end of every Martian day, the game will randomly iterate over all tiles with resources that have buildings mining them.

 Currently, there is a 10% chance (but this is configurable and subject to change